 Opening housing at the right time is critical for success.
 Purple Martins only use housing during the breeding season.
 The first martins to arrive in an area are referred to as scouts.
-Scouts tend to be adult males looking for suitable nesting areas that will best attract females.
+A scout can be an adult male or female and they tend to be the older birds returning to their colony site from the previous year.
 Subadult martins (last year’s young) will begin arriving 4-12 weeks after the first adults.

 Until the birds begin to arrive back from migration, keep houses and gourds closed.
 This will deter other native and non-native cavity-nesting birds, such as Tree Swallows, bluebirds, House Sparrows, and European Starlings from claiming the housing.